dipankardas011/dipankardas-portfolio/content/diary/Dec24.md

 * Reading blogs
 * terraform + ansible debugging module
 * some health checkups
+* learning how to setup goog analytics to my sites

 # Date 2024-12-22
 * reading about AKS Network and security, Volumes